 AMCI Acquisition Corp.
 II Adjourns Special Meeting of Stockholders Until February 6, 2023

-/EIN News/ -- GREENWICH, Conn., Feb.
+GREENWICH, Conn., Feb.
 03, 2023 (GLOBE NEWSWIRE) -- AMCI Acquisition Corp.
-II (Nasdaq: AMCI, AMCIU and AMCIW) (“AMCI”), a special purpose acquisition company, today announced that it convened and then adjourned, without conducting any other business, the previously adjourned special meeting of stockholders of AMCI (the “special meeting”), scheduled to occur on Friday, February 3, 2023, at 3:00 p.m., Eastern Time, until Monday, February 6, 2023, at 3:00 p.m., Eastern Time, at https://www.cstproxy.com/amciacquisitionii/2023.
+II AMCI AMCIU and AMCIW))) ("AMCI"), a special purpose acquisition company, today announced that it convened and then adjourned, without conducting any other business, the previously adjourned special meeting of stockholders of AMCI (the "special meeting"), scheduled to occur on Friday, February 3, 2023, at 3:00 p.m., Eastern Time, until Monday, February 6, 2023, at 3:00 p.m., Eastern Time, at https://www.cstproxy.com/amciacquisitionii/2023.

 The special meeting is being held to vote on the proposals described in AMCI's definitive proxy statement, filed with the U.S. Securities and Exchange Commission (the "SEC") on January 11, 2023 (the "definitive proxy statement"), relating to the proposed business combination with LanzaTech NZ, Inc. ("LanzaTech").
 AMCI and LanzaTech expect to close the business combination shortly after the special meeting, subject to the approval of AMCI's stockholders at the special meeting and other closing conditions.